 Say "I do"...

-Built more than 165 years ago when Congress appropriated $8,000 to erect the structure, the Lighthouse was designed to guide vessels around the shoals running out from the Cape using the sole beacon that could be seen for up to 10 miles offshore.
-Still proudly boasting its original lens, the Lighthouse and its two Keeper’s Quarters remain an historic attraction and a noteworthy reminder of the Cape’s past.
+The Cape San Blas Lighthouse was built more than 130 years ago when Congress appropriated $8,000 to erect the original structure.
+It was designed to guide vessels around the shoals running out from the Cape using the sole beacon that could be seen for up to 10 miles offshore.

-The Lighthouse Gift Shop was moved to Port St. Joe, adjacent to the Welcome Center in the historic Maddox House overlooking St. Joseph Bay.
-Housed with souvenirs that honor the Lighthouse, visitors can also see replicas from the Keeper’s Quarters, mixing a little bit of history with a little bit of shopping.
+The Lighthouse Gift Shop is currently located adjacent to the Welcome Center in the historic Maddox House overlooking St. Joseph Bay.
+Housed with souvenirs that honor the Cape San Blas Lighthouse, visitors can also see antiquities from the Keepers’ Quarters and St. Joseph Telephone Company as well as register to climb the Lighthouse!

 From Our Partners